eNipu/elips_bn_bls/README.md

 # ELiPS Installation
 This document describes how to make existing ELiPS library working in Linux environment.
-This is expected that it will work any 32-bit and 64bit Unix distribution (not tested).
-Autotools intallation may vary.
+This is expected that it will work any 32-bit and 64bit Unix distribution Ububtu, OS X (not tested).
+Autotools intallation may vary for Linux and OS X. Please keep in mind that it is still in developing phase.
 If found any bug related to installation, please infrom in `khandaker@s.okayama-u.ac.jp`

 1. Follow the instructions to install `GMP` library.
 Latest vesion is ok.